-Buying a home is the largest financial decision most Indian families make.
-Getting it wrong — whether by stretching the budget, underestimating costs, or picking the wrong loan structure — can create financial stress for decades.
-This guide walks you through every step in the right order, with specific numbers and free calculators to help you make each decision with clarity.
+Buying a home is the biggest financial decision most Indian families ever make.
+Get it wrong, by stretching the budget too far, underestimating costs, or picking the wrong loan structure, and you're looking at financial stress for decades.
+This guide walks through every step in the right order, with specific numbers and free calculators to help you make each decision with a clear head.

 Key Terms

-- EMI — Equated Monthly Instalment: The fixed monthly payment you make to repay a loan, comprising both principal and interest.
+- EMI - Equated Monthly Instalment: The fixed monthly payment you make to repay a loan, made up of both principal and interest.

-- LTV Ratio — Loan-to-Value Ratio: The percentage of the property's value that a bank will lend.
-An 80% LTV means you fund 20% as a down payment.
+- LTV Ratio - Loan-to-Value Ratio: The percentage of the property's value a bank will lend.
+An 80% LTV means you fund the remaining 20% as a down payment.

-- MCLR — Marginal Cost of Funds-Based Lending Rate: An internal benchmark rate used by banks to price floating-rate loans; updated monthly but adjusts slowly.
+- MCLR - Marginal Cost of Funds-Based Lending Rate: An internal benchmark rate banks use to price floating-rate loans, updated monthly but slow to adjust.

-- Stamp Duty: A state government tax levied on property transactions, typically 4–6% of the property value, paid at the time of registration.
+- Stamp Duty: A state government tax on property transactions, typically 4-6% of the property value, paid at registration.

-- Repo Rate: The rate at which the RBI lends to commercial banks; directly influences home loan rates on repo-linked products.
+- Repo Rate: The rate at which the RBI lends to commercial banks, which feeds directly into home loan rates on repo-linked products.

 Step 1: Check How Much Home You Can Afford

-Before browsing listings or visiting builder sites, establish a hard budget ceiling.
-The most reliable way to do this is to work backwards from your monthly cash flow, not forwards from the property price you find attractive.
+Before browsing listings or visiting builder sites, set a hard budget ceiling.
+The most reliable way to get there is working backwards from your monthly cash flow, not forwards from a property price that caught your eye.

-The standard rule: your total EMI obligations should not exceed 40% of your net monthly take-home income.
-If your salary is Rs 1 lakh after tax and you have no existing loans, your maximum sustainable home loan EMI is Rs 40,000.
-At 8.5% interest for a 20-year tenure, an EMI of Rs 40,000 supports a loan of approximately Rs 45–47 lakh.
-If you can stretch to 45% of income, the loan amount rises to roughly Rs 50 lakh.
+The standard rule is this: your total EMI obligations shouldn't exceed 40% of your net monthly take-home income.
+If your salary is Rs 1 lakh after tax with no existing loans, your maximum sustainable home loan EMI sits at Rs 40,000.
+At 8.5% interest over 20 years, that EMI supports a loan of roughly Rs 45-47 lakh.
+Stretch to 45% of income and the loan amount climbs to around Rs 50 lakh.

-But affordability is not just about the EMI.
-You also need to hold 3–6 months of EMI as an emergency fund so that a job disruption does not immediately put your home at risk.
-Factor in any existing EMIs — car loans, personal loans, or education loans — which must be subtracted from your 40% ceiling before calculating the home loan headroom.
+Affordability isn't just about the EMI, though.
+You also need 3-6 months of EMI held back as an emergency fund, so a job disruption doesn't put your home at immediate risk.
+Factor in any existing EMIs too, car loans, personal loans, education loans, and subtract those from your 40% ceiling before calculating how much home loan headroom you actually have.

-Use the Home Affordability Calculator to enter your income, existing obligations, and interest rate assumptions.
-It will tell you the maximum property price, loan amount, and EMI you can sustain — personalised to your numbers rather than a generic estimate.
+The Home Affordability Calculator takes your income, existing obligations, and interest rate assumptions and tells you the maximum property price, loan amount, and EMI you can sustain, personalised to your numbers rather than a generic rule of thumb.

-A common mistake: many buyers look at what a bank is willing to sanction and assume that is what they can afford.
-Banks routinely approve loans at 50–55% debt-to-income ratios because their interest in getting repaid is protected by the property collateral.
-Your interest is in having enough cash left over every month to live comfortably and save for other goals.
+A common mistake here is looking at what a bank is willing to sanction and assuming that's what you can afford.
+Banks routinely approve loans at 50-55% debt-to-income ratios because their interest in getting repaid is protected by the property itself as collateral.
+Your interest is having enough cash left every month to live comfortably and still save for other goals.

 Step 2: Calculate Your Down Payment

-Once you know the maximum loan amount you can afford, you can work backwards to the maximum property value: add your available down payment to the loan amount.
+Once you know the maximum loan amount you can afford, work backwards to the maximum property value: add your available down payment to that loan amount.

 - Property value up to Rs 30 lakh: minimum 10% down (90% LTV)